 Town-mileage guidepost signs

-The first three guideposts above are in Penns Grove, the next two in Cranbury.
+Bottom Row: The first two signs on left are in Cranbury, Middlesex County.
 The last photo shows a transplanted (and probably culled from multiple sources) post in a park space along the Delaware River in Pennsville.
 It was used as a water fountain at some point.
 The last photo is of a well-maintained post in Newton.

 These markers were found along NJ routes 47, 168, 77, 29, 27 and 22.